kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

 - A separate export resource will be avoided, e.g. ServiceExport, by inlining the concept within InferencePool.

 An InferencePoolImport resource is introduced that is meant to be fully managed by an MCI controller.
 This resource provides the information required for IGs to route LLM requests to model server endpoints of an InferencePool in remote clusters.
 How the IG routes the request to the remote cluster is implementation-specific.

+### Routing Modes

+The proposal supports the following routing modes:

+- Endpoint Mode: An IG of an importing cluster routes to endpoints selected by the EPP of the exported InferencePool.
+Pod and Service network connectivity
+  MUST exist between cluster members.
+- Parent Mode: An IG of an importing cluster routes to parents, e.g. Gateways, of the exported InferencePool.
+Parent connectivity MUST exist between cluster members.

 ### Workflow

 1. **Export an InferencePool:** An [Inference Platform Owner](https://gateway-api-inference-extension.sigs.k8s.io/concepts/roles-and-personas/) exports an InferencePool by annotating it.
 2. **An MCI Controller (Per [ClusterSet](https://multicluster.sigs.k8s.io/api-types/cluster-set/)):**
-   - Watches all ClusterSet member clusters for exported InferencePool resources.
+   - Watches all ClusterSet member clusters for exported InferencePool resources (must have access to the K8s API server).
    - CRUDs an InferencePoolImport in each member cluster if:
      - The cluster contains the namespace of the exported InferencePool (namespace sameness).
      - When an InferencePoolImport with the same ns/name already exists in the cluster, update the associated `inferencepoolimport.status.clusters[]` entry.
-   - Populates InferencePoolImport status with the information required for importing IGs to route requests to exported InferencePool endpoints, e.g. address of the referenced EPP or remote parent so the importing IG can either:
+   - Populates InferencePoolImport status with the information required for importing IGs to route requests to exported InferencePool endpoints, e.g. address of the referenced EPP or remote parent so the importing IG can route to remote endpoints using either routing mode.
-     - Connect directly to the remote EPP and then route to the selected endpoint (`EndpointMode`).
-     - Route via a remote parent (`ParentMode`).
 3. **IG Management Plane (Per Cluster):**
      - Watches InferencePoolImport resources.
      - Programs the managed IG data plane to either:
        - Connect to the exported EPP via gRPC ext-proc for endpoint selection and optionally EPP health/metrics endpoints.
 Connect directly to exported
-         InferencePool endpoints.
-This mode requires inter-cluster `podCIDR` connectivity (`EndpointMode`).
+         InferencePool endpoints (Endpoint Mode).
-       - Connect to remote parents, e.g. IGs, of the exported InferencePool.
-This mode requires inter-cluster parent connectivity (`ParentMode`).
+       - Connect to remote parents, e.g. IGs, of the exported InferencePool (Parent Mode).
 4. **Data Path:**
    The data path is dependant on the export mode selected by the user.
-   - `EndpointMode`: Client → local IG → (make scheduling decision) → local/remote EPP → selected model server endpoint → response.
+   - Endpoint Mode: Client → local IG → (make scheduling decision) → local/remote EPP → selected model server endpoint → response.
-   - `ParentMode`: Client → local IG → (make scheduling decision) → local EPP/remote parent → remote EPP → selected model server endpoint → response.
+   - Parent Mode: Client → local IG → (make scheduling decision) → local EPP/remote parent → remote EPP → selected model server endpoint → response.

 ### InferencePoolImport Naming

 The MCI controller will create an InferencePoolImport resource using the exported InferencePool namespace and name.
-A cluster name entry in `inferencepoolimport.statu.clusters[]` is added for each cluster that exports an InferencePool with the same ns/name.
+A cluster name entry in
+`inferencepoolimport.statu.clusters[]` is added for each cluster that exports an InferencePool with the same ns/name.

 ### InferencePool Selection